Alpine-DAV/ascent/src/docs/sphinx/Overview.rst

   A pipeline has three main functions: consume simulation data, perfrom analysis (optional), and output data.
   Data describing the simulation mesh is sent to the pipeline within a Conduit Node which is formatted according to `Conduit Blueprint <http://software.llnl.gov/conduit/blueprint.html>`_.
   Once the data is in a compatible format, the pipeline can optionally perfrom some analysis operations, and then output the results.
-  Currently, the VTK-m and EAVL pipelines output images to either the file system or to the web browser, and the HDF5 pipeline creates and HDF5 file.
+  Currently, the VTK-m pipeline output images to either the file system or to the web browser, and the HDF5 pipeline creates and HDF5 file.